IIIF/api/source/auth/2.0/index.md

 ### 2.3.
 Logout Service
 {: #logout-service}

-In the case of the Login interaction pattern, the client will need to know if and where the user can go to log out.
+In the case of the Interactive Access Service pattern, the client may need to know if and where the user can go to log out.
 For example, the user may wish to close their session on a public terminal, or to log in again with a different account.

 #### 2.3.1.
 Service Description
 {: #service-description-2}

-If the authentication system supports users intentionally logging out, there _SHOULD_ be a logout service associated with the access cookie service following the template below:
+If the authentication system supports users intentionally logging out, there _SHOULD_ be a logout service associated with the access service following the template below:

 {% include api/code_header.html %}
 ``` json-doc